qkzk/fm/development.md

 - [x] open/file pick flagged files if there are, use selected file instead
 - [x] regroup openers when opening multiple files.
 - [x] refresh every 10 seconds.
 If no file in current dir has changed, nothing happens.
+- [ ] scroll in preview second screen
 - [ ] avoid multiple refreshs if we edit files ourself

 ## TODO